 What is the right amount of CBD?

+To avoid side effects with any medication, it's important to take the smallest effective dose.
 So far, scientific research has not pinpointed any clear limits to how much CBD is too much.
 Dosages in studies cover a very broad range, from as little as 1 milligram to as much as 1,500 milligrams per day.
 Currently, no dosage has been identified as hazardous, but it is possible to abuse cannabis and you should seek medical intervention if CBD is interfering with how you function in daily life.

 The key to dosing is figuring out how it affects your unique body.
 Every person is different, and since researchers have not identified any precise doses, the best thing to do is start slowly and pay attention to how your body reacts.